How to File a Nonprofit Certificate of Incorporation in New York

 An Incorporator is any person or entity that participates in forming an LLC or corporation.
 This includes individuals, partnerships, corporations, limited liability companies (LLCs), trusts, estates, government entities, churches, religious organizations, educational institutions, and nonprofit organizations.
 If you provide information about yourself, please list your name, telephone number, email address, and date of birth.
 You do not need to provide social security numbers, driver’s licenses, passports, or anything else like that.
 Just put down what you know.

-See also NYS Certificate of Authority: Everything You Need to Know
+See also New York Secretary of State: Everything You Need To Know

 When filling out the form, make sure to fill out each section completely.
 We cannot accept incomplete forms.